storj/docs/app/(docs)/object-mount/linux/user-guides/validate/page.md

 This command will iterate through multiple S3-compatibility tests, settings, and limitations, and then reconfigure and adjust the generated credentials `.s3c` file based on its findings.

-**Note:** The bucket specified must permit **write access** to allow for the writing of temporary files for testing purposes.
+**Note:** The bucket specified must permit **write access** to allow for the creation of temporary files for testing purposes.

 {% callout type="warning"  %}
-**Bandwidth Usage During Feature Detection**
+  **Feature Detection: Bandwidth & Time Usage**

   Running feature detection may use up to a few gigabytes of bandwidth and may take a several minutes to complete depending on the machine’s connection speed and the S3 storage provider.
 {% /callout %}